Paul Poiret: Career expansion

 Poiret established his own house in 1903.
 In his first years as an independent couturier, he broke with established conventions of dressmaking and subverted other ones.
 In 1903, he dismissed the petticoat, and later, in 1906, he did the same with the corset.
 Poiret made his name with his controversial kimono coat and similar, loose-fitting designs created specifically for an uncorseted, slim figure.

 Poiret designed flamboyant window displays and threw sensational parties to draw attention to his work.
 His instinct for marketing and branding was unmatched by any other Parisian designer, although the pioneering fashion shows of the British-based Lucile (Lady Duff Gordon) had already attracted tremendous publicity.
-In 1909, he was so famous, Margot Asquith, wife of British Prime Minister H. H. Asquith, invited him to show his designs at 10 Downing Street.
+In 1909, he was so famous, Margot Asquith, wife of British prime minister H. H. Asquith, invited him to show his designs at 10 Downing Street.
 The cheapest garment at the exhibition was 30 guineas, double the annual salary of a scullery maid.

+Jeanne Margaine-Lacroix presented wide-legged trousers for women in 1910, some months before Poiret, who took credit for being the first to introduce the style.

 Poiret's house expanded to encompass interior decoration and fragrance.
 In 1911, he introduced "Parfums de Rosine," named after his daughter, becoming the first French couturier to launch a signature fragrance, although again the London designer Lucile had preceded him with a range of in-house perfumes as early as 1907.
 In 1911 Poiret unveiled "Parfums de Rosine" with a flamboyant soiree held at his palatial home, attended by the cream of Parisian society and the artistic world.
 Poiret fancifully christened the event "la mille et deuxième nuit" (The Thousand and Second Night), inspired by the fantasy of a sultan's harem.
 His gardens were illuminated by lanterns, set with tents, and live, tropical birds.
 Madame Poiret herself luxuriated in a golden cage.
 Poiret was the reigning sultan, gifting each guest with a bottle of his new fragrance creation, appropriately named to befit the occasion, "Nuit Persane."
 His marketing strategy, played out as entertainment, became the talk of Paris.
 A second scent debuted in 1912 – "Le Minaret," again emphasizing the harem theme.